jasonaaronwilson/c-armyknife-lib/src-doc/value-array.md

 # @file value-array.c

-This file contains a growable array of values/pointers.
+This file contains a growable array of "values".

+Certain algorithms require that growth occurs based on the current capacity of an array, not a fixed amount.
+For now we simply double the current capacity when more space in the backing array is required though we may scale this back to something more like 1.5X for "large" arrays to save space.

 ## @function make_value_array

 Make a value array with the given initial capacity (which must be > 0).
-When the array runs out of capacity because of calls to add, push, etc., then the backing array is automatically doubled in size (this may change to a different fraction for "large arrays" (greater than say 250 elements) in the future to save space).
+When the array runs out of capacity because of calls to add, push, etc., then the backing array is automatically increased.

-If the initial_capacity is zero or if malloc() can't allocate everything, then a fatal_error() occurs.
+If either the initial_capacity is zero or if `malloc()` can't allocate then a fata _error occurs.

 ## @function value_array_add